fintech-quagga-group/fintech-sector-portfolio-analysis/README.md

 # Fintech Sector Portfolio Analysis

-Project Goals:
+This project is a portfolio analysis of different sectors within Fintech to better understand the growth, correlations, and profitability of Fintech companies.
+Through anaylzing different calculations such as finding the cumulative returns, 21-day rolling average and standard deviations, Sharpe ratios, and running Monte Carlo simulations, our analysis should provide insights into which sectors/stocks in Fintech would be good investments.

+Through our analysis we hope to answer the following questions:
-1. How each fintech sector/stock performs over time
+1. How does each Fintech sector, and the individual stocks within them, perform over time?
-2. Relationship between each sector (correlation)
-3. Advice on which sectors and individual stocks could be potentially profitable
+2. Which sectors and individual stocks are the best potential investments?
+3. What are the relationships or correlations between each sector?
-4. Based on what we learned about the sectors/stock, if we were to come up with a portfolio (almost like an ETF) what stocks would we choose?
+4. Based on what we learned about the sectors and stocks, if we were to come up with a Fintech portfolio what stocks would we choose?

 Project Outline:
 - Get daily returns